Resources For Parents

 The most valuable things parents can do to help a student with professional development, including career planning, are:

 Here are eight more things you can do to help:

 Advise your student to write a resume and cover letter.

 Writing a resume can be a "reality test" and can help a student identify weak areas that require improvement.
 Suggest that your student review sample resumes from the Office of Professional Development and Community Engagement (PDCE) or on reliable websites.

 You can review resume drafts for grammar, spelling, and content, but also encourage your student to ask a faculty member or a staff member in the PDCE to review the final draft.

 Ask: "Do you have any ideas about what you might want to do when you graduate?
 Are you thinking about graduate school?
 A career?
 A year of learning and development through service to the community?"

 If your student seems unsure, you can talk about personal qualities you see as talents and strengths.
 You can also recommend:

-By Thomas J. Denham.
+Adapted from Thomas J. Denham.
 Courtesy of the National Association of Colleges and Employers.